 The Alabama Department of Public Health (ADPH) is the primary state health agency for the state of Alabama.

-More than 140 years ago, medical leaders in Alabama advocated constitutional authority to oversee matters of public health.
-The purpose of the authority was to preserve and prolong life; to plan an educational program for all people on rules which govern a healthful existence; and to determine a way for enforcing health laws for the welfare of all people.
+More than 135 years ago, medical leaders in Alabama advocated constitutional authority to oversee matters of public health.
+The purpose of the authority was to develop a system of hygiene to preserve and prolong life; to plan an educational program for all people on the rules which govern a healthful existence; and to determine a way for enforcing health laws for the welfare of all people.

 Learn more about ADPH by visiting the following links: